 Learning Dutch as a foreigner – especially as an English speaker – can be difficult, but not for the reason most people expect when learning a new language.

-Most Dutch people speak English, especially in the international cities of the Randstad: Amsterdam, Utrecht and Rotterdam, among a few others.
-The Netherlands leads the ranks in terms of English proficiency among adults, so it is no wonder that English speakers who try to learn Dutch may struggle – so many Dutch people automatically switch to English, and with such an international environment, English is often the only common language in a group.
+Most Dutch people speak English, especially in the international cities of the Randstad: Amsterdam, Utrecht, and Rotterdam.
+The Netherlands leads the ranks in terms of English proficiency among adults.
+It’s no wonder that English speakers who try to learn Dutch may struggle; many Dutch people automatically switch to English.
+With such an international environment, English is often the only common language in a group.

 But some people don’t learn as well in a classroom or simply find book-based learning less stimulating.
 Amsterdam-based Dutch language school Koentact shares some fun and social ways to learn a language outside of the classroom.

 You already know the rules, so you can still play the game!
 Many classic board games are available in Dutch, and some lend themselves particularly well to language learning.
 With Cluedo, you’ll learn vocabulary about specific objects and rooms of a house.
 Each player must pose a question during their turn – a great way to practise sentence structure and learn some Dutch conversational phrases.

 Pictionary and Scrabble both help with vocabulary, and you can even modify the rules to suit your skills: using an English-Dutch dictionary to help out, for example, may result in a point deduction.
 To improve reading comprehension skills, try Monopoly or – for a greater challenge – Trivial Pursuit.